HermanL02/WarwickUniversity-Notes/202309/Lab 5.md

 ![[Pasted image 20231130205751.png]]
 # Question 3
 ## Explanation
-The give Python program imports the Scapy lib and manage every sniffed packet pkt, to check if it is ICMP echo request.
+The give Python program imports the `Scapy` lib and manage every sniffed packet `pkt`, to check if it is ICMP echo request.
 If so, it sends a spoofed ICMP echo response by exchange  the source address and the destination address.
-In this experiment, I changed the iface to the designated bridge container.
+In this experiment, I changed the `iface` to the designated bridge container.
-When the container sending the icmp packets, it would be captured by the program.
+When the container sending the `icmp` packets, it would be captured by the program.
 ## Result
 Command line:
 ![[Pasted image 20231130211152.png]]